What is live chat software?

 Would you like to try it out without any commitment?
-Zoho SalesIQ provides a forever free live chat software using which you can have up to 100 chat sessions per month, share files and voice notes through chat, set up departments, view chat history of up to 30 days, let customers send you offline messages, and even get daily live chat reports delivered right to your inbox!
+Zoho SalesIQ provides a forever best free live chat software using which you can have up to 100 chat sessions per month, share files and voice notes through chat, set up departments, view chat history of up to 30 days, let customers send you offline messages, and even get daily live chat reports delivered right to your inbox!

 If you'd like to learn more about what else SalesIQ is capable of, check out our pages Live chat for sales and live chat for customer support.

-Schedule an exclusive demo now and check out what Zoho SalesIQ, the best live chat software, can do for your organization.
+Book a demo now and check out what Zoho SalesIQ, the best live chat software, can do for your organization.